 - Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Wait a few minutes until the oil settles.

-- 1. Engine oil dipstick

-- 2. Maximum level mark

-- 3. Minimum level mark

-- Remove the engine oil dipstick and wipe it clean, insert it back into the hole (without screwing it in), and then remove it again to check the oil level.
+9930 4.
+Remove the engine oil dipstick and wine it clean, insert it back into the wipe it clean, insert it back into the hole (without screwing it in), and then remove it again to check the oil level.